Ruthwell Cross: Runic inscription

 The interpretation is disputed and may be a conjecture inserted by Kemble: O'Neill (2005) notes Kemble's "almost pathological dislike of Scandinavian interference in what he sees as the English domain."

+Whether this is the oldest example of Old English poetry depends on the date allocated to the cross itself, and also the runic inscriptions, which may be later.
+The earliest English manuscripts containing poetry are two versions of Bede that contain Cædmon's Hymn, and are dated to the 8th century: the Moore Bede and Saint Petersburg Bede.
+The Franks Casket, usually ascribed to the early 8th century, may be similar in age to the Ruthwell Cross.

 Many believe that the runes, as opposed to the Latin inscriptions, were added later, possibly as late as the 10th century.
 Conner agrees with Paul Meyvaert's conclusion that the runic poem dates from after the period in which the monument was created.
 He says Meyvaert has "satisfactorily explained" that the layout of the runes suggests "that the stone was already standing when the decision to add the runic poem was made."
 The runic inscription on the monument is not a "formulaic" memorial text of the kind usually carved in Old English on stone.
 Rather, Conner sees the content of the runic addition to the monument as related to prayers used in the adoration of the cross first composed in the tenth century, well after the creation of the monument.